david-matu/Microservices-Diary/lib_util.md

 ## `util` library documentation
 > Sep 23, 2024

-This library project is based on Gradle and uses the `api` project.
+This library project is based on Gradle and uses the `api` project to define protocol level information such as HTTP exceptions and service addresses.

 #### `settings.gradle`
 To resolve the dependency on `api` project, the following `settings.gradle` content has been observed: